Paul W. Brier

 Paul W. Brier is a retired United States Marine Corps major general.
 A combat veteran of the Persian Gulf, Iraq, and Afghanistan wars, he retired on 31 December 2016, completing 36 years of military service.

 He holds a BS in Civil Engineering from the Virginia Military Institute and a Master of Strategic Studies from the U.S. Army War College.
 A 2012 CAPSTONE Fellow at the National Defense University, he is a graduate of the Defense Resources Management Institute, Naval Postgraduate School; Air War College; Joint Forces Staff College; and Marine Corps Command and Staff College.

+Early life and education

+The son of a career Marine jet pilot and veteran of WWII, Korean, and Vietnam Wars, BGen George R. Brier, he was born on September 21, 1959, at Fort Ord, California.
+An Eagle Scout, he graduated from St. Stephen's School Alexandria, Virginia, and attended the Virginia Military Institute on the four-year Navy ROTC Scholarship (Marine Option) program, graduating in 1981 with a BS in Civil Engineering.

 Military service

-Brier attended the Virginia Military Institute on the four-year Navy ROTC Scholarship (Marine Option) program, graduating in 1981 with a BS in Civil Engineering.
-He was commissioned a second lieutenant in the United States Marine Corps.
+He was commissioned a second lieutenant in the United States Marine Corps on May 15, 1981.
 After completing The Basic School and the U.S. Army Field Artillery Officer Basic Course, his first operational assignment was with the 7th Marine Amphibious Brigade, 29 Palms, California.

 In 1984 he transferred to the 12th Marine Corps District for duty as the Officer Selection Officer, Seattle.